rsHalford/godo/README.md

   editor: "vim"
   # append an extension to the temporary file's buffer for editing (e.g. "org", "md", "txt")
   filetype: "md"

-# settings for the GUI client
-gui:
-  # choose the port to serve the application (defaults to port 5000 if unset)
-  port: "5000"
 ```

 ---